seaflow-uw/seaflow-web/content/_index.md

   - block: markdown
     content:
       title: Latest News
-      text: Enhance your phytoplankton research with SeaFlow, our flow cytometer that operates continuously underway.
-Own or rent it for your upcoming research expeditions - [contact us](mailto:ribalet@uw.edu) to discuss your research needs and how to become a part of the SeaFlow community.
+      text: You can purchase or rent SeaFlow for your research cruises and [contact us](mailto:ribalet@uw.edu) to discuss your research needs and join the SeaFlow community.
         {{% cta cta_link="./instrument/" cta_text="Meet the Instrument →" %}}

     design: